TurboGears/tg2docs/docs/main/movie_tutorial.rst

 if a method returns "normally" (including redirects) and rolls back if the method raises an uncaught exception.

+Aside: If you are an old SQLAlchemy hand, you may be wondering what "transaction.commit()" is, as in SQLAlchemy you would normally use DBSession.commit() to commit your current transaction.
+TurboGears 2.x uses a middleware component ``repoze.tm`` which allows for multi-database commits.
+A side-effect of this usage is that use of DBSession.commit() is no longer possible.

 Browse/Edit with Admin GUI
 --------------------------